manguilar22/langchain-dash-app/README.md

 Following the [recipe](https://python.langchain.com/docs/expression_language/cookbook/retrieval) to implement Retrieval-Augmented Generation (RAG) with langchain.
 A RAG uses context to better respond to questions.
+The context is provided as a list of strings containing relevnt information.
-Below are the string templates used in creating text embeddings for the data processed from the UniProt REST API.
+The text embeddings are created from the UniProt's REST API response.

 ### Dataset